kumaranricky/aiagent/README.md

             print("  from list: {}".format([(thing, thing.location) for thing in self.things]))
         if thing in self.agents:
             self.agents.remove(thing)
 class TrivialVacuumEnvironment(Environment):
-    """This environment has two locations, A and B. Each can be Dirty or Clean.
+    """This environment has two locations, A and B. Each can be open or Close.
 The agent perceives its location and the location's status.
 This serves as an example of how to implement a simple Environment."""

     def __init__(self):
         super().__init__()
-        self.status = {loc_A: random.choice(['Clean', 'Dirty']),
+        self.status = {loc_A: random.choice(['open', 'close']),
-                       loc_B: random.choice(['Clean', 'Dirty'])}
+                       loc_B: random.choice(['open', 'close'])}

     def thing_classes(self):
         return [ TableDrivenVacuumAgent]

     def percept(self, agent):
-        """Returns the agent's location, and the location status (Dirty/Clean).""" return agent.location, self.status[agent.location]
+        """Returns the agent's location, and the location status (/open).""" return agent.location, self.status[agent.location]

     def execute_action(self, agent, action):
         """Change agent's location and/or location's status; track performance.
-        Score 10 for each dirt cleaned; -1 for each move.""" if action=='up':
+        Score 10 for each open opened; -1 for each move."""

+        if action=='up':
             agent.location = loc_A
             agent.performance -=1